sadmannn/happy-bday-shehooo/overview.md

    - Calibrates microphone noise floor for accurate detection
    - Monitors audio frequency for blowing patterns
    - Requires 3 consecutive blow detections
-   - Fine-tuned lower threshold for very gentle blowing effort
+   - Fine-tuned lower threshold for very gentle blowing effort (8% easier than previous version)
-   - Encouraging messages for weak blows:
+   - Adaptive encouraging messages for weak blows based on intensity:
      - "Almost there!
-Blow a little harder! 💨"
+Blow a little harder! 💨" (for blows that are very close)
+     - "Getting closer!
+Take a deeper breath! 😤" (for medium-strength blows)
      - "You can do it!
-One big blow! 🌬️"
-     - "Getting closer!
-Take a deep breath! 😤"
+Try a bit stronger! 🌬️" (for lighter blows)
+     - Additional random encouraging messages for very light blows:
        - "Just a bit more power! 💪"
        - "Ooh, that was close!
 Try again! ✨"
+       - "You can do it!
+One big blow! 🌬️"

 2. **Touch/Click Interaction**
    - Click on individual flames